 On April 10, 2017, Governor Matt Bevin signed into law House Bill 492.
 HB 492 makes significant changes to KRS 403.280, the statute setting forth the law regarding temporary custody orders.
 Today, parties going through a divorce may move for a temporary custody order which will establish temporary custody until the final custody determination is made by the Court.
 Under the current statutory language, a party seeking a temporary custody order must support their motion with an affidavit setting forth the facts upon which their motion for temporary custody is based.

-As of July 1, 2017, when HB 492, takes effect:
+As of July 1, 2017, When HB 492, Takes Effect:

-1. Parties to a custody proceeding may create their own temporary custody agreement which, if it adequately provides for the welfare of the child, shall become the temporary custody order of the court.
+- Parties to a custody proceeding may create their own temporary custody agreement which, if it adequately provides for the welfare of the child, shall become the temporary custody order of the court.

-2. If the parties do not reach an agreement and the decision is left to the court, there is now a presumption, rebuttable by a preponderance of the evidence, that the parents (or de facto custodian) shall share joint custody with equal parenting time.
+- If the parties do not reach an agreement and the decision is left to the court, there is now a presumption, rebuttable by a preponderance of the evidence, that the parents (or de facto custodian) shall share joint custody with equal parenting time.

-3. If the court finds that equal parenting time is not appropriate, the court shall create a time schedule that maximizes each parent’s time with the child and ensures the child’s welfare.
+- If the court finds that equal parenting time is not appropriate, the court shall create a time schedule that maximizes each parent’s time with the child and ensures the child’s welfare.

-4. The court must include specific findings of fact and conclusions of law in its temporary custody order unless it adopts the agreement of the parties.
+- The court must include specific findings of fact and conclusions of law in its temporary custody order unless it adopts the agreement of the parties.

-5. The court’s order must address how the physical exchange of the child will take place.
+- The court’s order must address how the physical exchange of the child will take place.

-6. A party can seek a modification of the court’s order, subject to KRS 403.320(4) and 403.340(5), when there are a material and substantial change in the circumstances.
+- A party can seek a modification of the court’s order, subject to KRS 403.320(4) and 403.340(5), when there are a material and substantial change in the circumstances.